jhollist/nerrs_r/lessons/03_tidy_data_in_r_2.md

 ## Homework 3.2

 For this homework we will work on tidying up our datasets dig into our datasets and find ways to tidy them up.
 We first need to clean up the new data frame,`ne_nerrs_sites`, that we loaded up in Homework 3.1.
-Add new lines of code after the section of code that cleans up the `ne_nerrs_wq` data frame (e.g. right before the commented lines about visualizing data).
+Add new lines of code after the section of code that cleans up the `ne_nerrs_wq` data frame (e.g. right before the commented lines about visualizing data, approximately line 85).
 Add some comments to your script that describe what we are doing.
 I fully acknowledge that this is a lot and should challenge you.
 I can set up "office hours" ahead of time if you need help.
 We will discuss in class (or via email if I forget).

-1. All of this work should be stored to a new data frame called `ne_nerrs_wq_latlong`.
+1. All of this work should be stored to a new data frame called `ne_nerrs_wq_sites`.
-2. Create a new column in the `ne_nerrs_sites` data frame, called `reserve` that contains just the reserve code.
-You will need to figure out which `dplyr` verb to use, but this code should help assign that `substr(station_code, 1, 3)`.
+2. Let's select some columns:  `nerr_site_id`, `station_name`, `latitude`, `longitude`, `reserve_name`.
+When you do the select rename `nerr_site_id` to `reserve`.
-3. We now want to use this new `reserve` column, and calculate an average latitude and longitude for each reserve, saving these to `lat_avg` and `long_avg`, respectively.
-Think grouping and summarizing here.
+3. Now lets filter out just the northeast reserves.
+They are: "grb",  "nar", "wel", and "wqb".
+Look at the Gentoo and Adelie example above for some hints.
 5. Join all of this with the `ne_nerrs_wq` data frame.
 6. The end result should be a data frame with all of our water quality variables, plus the average coordinates for each reserve.